Part-DB/Part-DB-server/docs/usage/information_provider_system.md

 * `PROVIDER_MOUSER_SEARCH_WITH_SIGNUP_LANGUAGE`: A bit of an obscure option.
 The original description of Mouser is: Used when searching for keywords in the language specified when you signed up for Search API.

+### LCSC

+[LCSC](https://www.lcsc.com/) is a Chinese distributor of electronic parts.
+It does not offer a public API, but the LCSC webshop uses an internal JSON based API to render the page.
+Part-DB can use this inofficial API to get part information from LCSC.

+**Please note, that the use of this internal API is not intended or endorsed by LCS and it could break at any time.
+So use it at your own risk.**

+An API key is not required, it is enough to enable the provider using the following env configuration options:

+* `PROVIDER_LCSC_ENABLED`: Set this to `1` to enable the LCSC provider
+* `PROVIDER_LCSC_CURRENCY`: The currency you want to get prices in (see LCSC webshop for available currencies, default: `EUR`)

 ### Custom provider

 To create a custom provider, you have to create a new class implementing the `InfoProviderInterface` interface.
 As long